bLopata/ml-tensorflow/Readme.md

 ![](./markdownImages/computationGraphDependencies.png)

-The result of the computation graph has the loss calculated, which is then fed back in to the neural network which can be visualized using the neural network layered diagram:
+The result of the computation graph has the loss calculated, which is then fed back in to the neural network.
+This feedback loop can be visualized using either the neural network layered diagram:

 ![](.\markdownImages\neuralNetworkFeedback.png)